 Twenty-two women are listed on the faculty, most at the instructor or laboratory technician level.
 Departments with more than one female member include English (six), Statistics (three), Textiles (three), and Modern Languages (two).
 Women are also on the faculty in Architecture, Agricultural Economics, Mathematics, Physics, Social Studies, Chemistry, Engineering, Research, and Agronomy.

-Gamma Phi chapter members of the Sigma Kappa sorority was established.
+Gamma Phi chapter of the Sigma Kappa sorority was established.
 This was the first active chapter of a national sorority at NC State.
 They held their first pledge dance at the Carolina Hotel on 14 March 1960.

 Women's enrollment reaches 308, and the Erdahl-Cloyd student center featured a special "coed" lounge.